 4th Grade Research and Inquiry Resources

-• Students will use the Internet to do research and inquiry on myths.
+• Students will use the Internet to research what a concrete poem is and how one is written.